The Festival of Britain, its just all about Britain

-The first End of Austerity in Britain
+The first end of Austerity

 In the hope to regain some faith in the Government, after yrs of toil and hardship Labour had lost popularity.
 England was being rebuilt after the war, promoting recovery and confidence.